ansible-collections/ibm_zos_core/docs/source/configuration.rst

        ADDUSER uuuuuuuu DFLTGRP(gggggggg) OWNER(nnnnnnnn) PASSWORD(pppppppp) TSO(ACCTNUM(aaaaaaaa) PROC(pppppppp)) OMVS(HOME(/u/uuuuuuuu) PROGRAM('/bin/sh')) AUTOUID

     To learn more about creating users with RACF, see `RACF command syntax`_.

+    .. dropdown:: The following section explains the RACF operands ... (expand for more)
+        :icon: info

+        The following section explains the RACF operands used in the above RACF commands.

+        uuuuuuuu
+            - Specifies the user to be defined to RACF.
+1 - 8 alphanumeric characters.
+A user id can contain any of the supported symbols A-Z, 0-9, #, $, or @. gggggggg
+            - Specifies the name of a RACF-defined group to be used as the default group for the user.
+If you do not specify a group, RACF uses your current connect group as the default.
+1 - 8 alphanumeric characters, beginning with an alphabetic character.
+A group name can contain any of the supported symbols A-Z, 0-9, #, $, or @. nnnnnnnn
+            - Specifies a RACF-defined user or group to be assigned as the owner of the new group.
+If you do not specify an owner, you are defined as the owner of the group. pppppppp
+            - Specifies the user's initial logon password.
+This password is always set expired, thus requiring the user to change the password at initial logon. aaaaaaaa
+            - Specifies the user's default TSO account number.
+The account number you specify must be protected by a profile in the ACCTNUM general resource class, and the user must be granted READ access to the profile.

 Step 6: Security
 ================